About the Program

-In both government and industry we regularly have to evaluate cost-benefit analyses before implementing program and procurement projects that are large and small in scale.
+In both government and industry, we regularly have to evaluate cost-benefit analyses before implementing program and procurement projects that are complex and far-reaching.
 This two-day workshop will help participants become knowledgeable consumers of cost estimates and cost-benefit analyses, with a focus on the C in cost-benefit analysis.
-In addition the course will address what it means to be informed, including knowing the strengths and weaknesses of the cost-benefit analysis approach, the role of risk and uncertainty, sensitivity analysis, and knowing the right questions to ask when you are the recipient of a cost-benefit analysis.
+In addition, the course will address what it means to be informed, including knowing the strengths and weaknesses of the cost-benefit analysis approach, the role of risk and uncertainty, sensitivity analysis, and knowing the right questions to ask when you are the recipient of a cost-benefit analysis.

 Those who review cost benefit analysis, those who are responsible for making decisions that involve resource allocations, and those who are responsible for making decisions that involve policy choices.

 - The reliability and credibility of your decisions as underpinned by data and analysis

 - How cost estimating underpins the decision process in both public and private arenas

 - The strengths and weaknesses of a cost-benefit analysis and the associated metrics that are used in these analyses